VandanRogheliya/Tree-Visualizer-React-Project/README.md

 Welcome to Tree Visualizer!
 It is a React application aiming to help visualize various tree data structures.
 While learing these data structures I wondered how would they look like if system displayed the nodes and the connections.
-So I made this project to help someone starting out better understand this.
+So I made this project to help someone starting out better understand them.
 You can play around with it here: [Tree Visualizer](https://vandanrogheliya.github.io/tree-visualizer/)

 # Project contains following data structures:
-## Binary Search Tree
+### Binary Search Tree
-## Trie
+### Trie
-## AVL Tree
+### AVL Tree
-## Red Black Tree
+### Red Black Tree
-## Max Heap
+### Max Heap
-## Min Heap
+### Min Heap

 # Features visualized in each data structure
 ## Trie